 Whether it’s politics, personalities or analysis Phil Matier is one of best informed insiders in the Bay Area.

-In addition to his work with CBS 5, Matier and fellow journalist Andy Ross co-write a news column for the San Francisco Chronicle.
+In addition to his work with KPIX 5, Matier and fellow journalist Andy Ross co-write a news column for the San Francisco Chronicle.
 Their column, Matier & Ross, runs Sunday, Monday, and Wednesday, offering scoops and insights about one of the most fascinating and trend setting regions in the country.
 Matier can also be heard on KCBS Radio during morning and afternoon drive time.

 “I’ve long said the Bay Area was put here to give the rest of the country something to talk about,” says Matier.
 “And we don’t let them down.”

-To schedule an appearance for CBS 5 on-air reporters/anchors, please contact Akilah Bolden-Monifa, Director of Communications.
+To schedule an appearance for KPIX 5 on-air reporters/anchors, please contact Akilah Monifa, Director of Communications and Public Affairs.
 Please provide the date, time, location of the event, number of attendees expected, and name of sponsoring organization.

 California is moving closer to charging drivers for every mile they drive.

 The death of a Bay Bridge toll taker over the weekend after a truck smashed into her toll booth has prompted new calls to finally do away with cash tolls on the bridge.